 - Thinly slice the olives crosswise, checking for any pits.

-Cook the turkey picadillo
+Cook the picadillo

 Add the capers, picadillo sauce base, raisins, bay leaf, and ½ cup [1 cup] water and bring to a boil, then reduce to a simmer.
-Cook, stirring occasionally, until the turkey is cooked through and the sauce has thickened slightly, 2 to 3 minutes.
+Cook, stirring occasionally, until your protein is cooked through and the sauce has thickened slightly, 2 to 3 minutes.
 Stir in the olives and cook until heated through, about 1 minute.
 Remove from the heat and season to taste with salt and pepper.
 Discard the bay leaf.

 - Toss the sweet potato with oil and seasonings.